The Benefits of a Self-Healing Network

 The beauty of network self-healing is that IT issues can get resolved immediately and quickly, without anyone having to get involved.

 Network self-healing is when network problems are resolved without the need for humans to get involved.
-Your network automation tools detect and remediate outages, failures, and breaches of all kinds.
+A network automation tool can detect and remediate outages, failures, and breaches of all kinds.

 While scenarios of network self-healing range from basic to advanced, self-healing typically happens through an alert triggering some sort of corrective action on your network.